cloudenochcsis/Unit-Voting-System/README.md

 A distributed microservice application for military unit voting on training exercise locations.
 This system demonstrates Docker containerization, Kubernetes orchestration, and modern distributed architecture patterns.

-## ⚠️ Security Disclaimer
+## Use Disclaimer

-**This project is for learning and testing purposes only and should NOT be used in production environments.** The application may contain security vulnerabilities and lacks implementation of security best practices.
-It is designed as an educational demonstration of microservices architecture and containerization concepts, not as a production-ready voting system.
+This project is intended solely for testing and learning purposes.
+It may contain security vulnerabilities and may not conform to security best practices. **Do not use this application in production environments.**

 ## Project Overview